What to Do in Fairlie: The Gateway to the MacKenzie District

 While you’re here, you might also be interested in the 6 Essential Pitstops for Your South Canterbury Road Trip and The Complete Guide to Mt Cook.

 1. Walk Along the Opihi River

 Stretch your legs in Fairlie by taking the River Walkway.
 Follow the Opihi River down this easy-going walkway taking only 40 minutes for the return walk.
 Alternatively, continue the adventure down the Opihi Gorge Track.
 There are many more walks available in Fairlie, like the Fairlie-Kimbell walk/cycle track and the Jack Lovelock Track.
-Find out more in our list of5 Best Walks in Fairlie.
+Find out more in our list of the 5 Best Walks in Fairlie.

 This high country town sure knows how to make amazing food with a county flair!
-Pick up some gourmet treats like smoked salmon, venison, duck and chorizo from the Fat Albert Smokehouse.
-Try one of the Fairlie Bakehouse’s award-winning pies – arguably some of the best pies in New Zealand.
-Enjoy stunning mountain views from the Farm Barn Cafe.
-And the list just goes on and on!
+Try one of the Fairlie Bakehouse’s award-winning pies – arguably some of the best pies in New Zealand or enjoy stunning mountain views from the Farm Barn Cafe.

-Location: Fat Albert Smokehouse – 555 Geraldine-Fairlie Highway, Fairlie Bakehouse – 74 Main Street, Farm Barn Cafe – Mt Michael on Geraldine-Fairlie Highway.
+Location: Fairlie Bakehouse – 74 Main Street.
+Farm Barn Cafe – Mt Michael on Geraldine-Fairlie Highway.